 Elliott Rayner, Head of Product Marketing at Babbel

-Skills needed to start a product marketing career
+What skills do you need to start a product marketing career?

 She highlighted three skills that are most important for a product marketing job.
 These are:

 “Cross-functional relationships are the absolute most important thing I think about product marketing.
 You need to be able to be a good communicator, you need to be able to be confident and be that person who's reaching out and building relationships, the people that you need to talk with won't always think to reach out to you.

 “It's not to say you have to be an extrovert necessarily, you can absolutely be an introverted person and be a product marketing manager, but you need to be able to build these foundational relationships that are more than just the transactional things you need from them at that moment.”

 Have a blend of strategic and creative thinking

 “You're going to find yourself in situations where you're in a room, and the entire C suite is there, and they're all looking at you for an opinion on something.
 You have to be able to have done the research to have a strong opinion about something and also have some creativity put into that strategy because that's what they want to see.

 “At the same time going back to that relationship building, how do you have the influence that you need in order to convince someone who is a Chief Marketing Officer or Chief Technology Officer or the CEO, whatever it is that your opinion and your strategic point of view is the right one to go with.

 “Especially with me, I'm still an individual contributor.
 I don't manage people and that could be intimidating, I think, for folks to walk into that kind of a situation.
 So you need to be comfortable with that blend of the strategic and creative.”